Glenwood High School, Glenrothes: House system

-The head boy and head girl are elected by fellow S6 pupils and the Senior Management team.
-The final two are selected by the previous years head boy and head girl.
-S3, S4 & S5 pupils can apply to be a prefect by asking the head boy or head girl.
+The Head Boy and Head Girl and the rest of the Pupil Leadership Team are elected by the Senior Management team, and the previous year’s Head Boy and Head Girl.
+S3, S4 & S5 pupils can apply to be a prefect.
 Pupils in S6 automatically become part of the prefect team.
-All prefects are monitored by the S5/S6 year head, sometimes.
+All prefects are monitored by the Pupil Leadership Team.